 INX Media inquiry: P Chidambaram’s anticipatory bail plea in ED case rejected by Supreme Court

-The top court said it was not a fit case for anticipatory bail as it could hamper investigation.
+The top court said it was not a fit case for anticipatory bail as it could hamper the investigation.

 The Supreme Court on Thursday rejected former Union Finance Minister P Chidambaram’s plea for anticipatory bail in the INX Media case registered by the Enforcement Directorate, PTI reported.
 The court had reserved its verdict on August 29.

-A bench of Justices R Banumathi and AS Bopanna said it was not a fit case for anticipatory bail as it could hamper investigation.
+A bench of Justices R Banumathi and AS Bopanna said it was not a fit case for anticipatory bail as it could hamper the investigation.
 Chidambaram had moved the Supreme Court after the plea was rejected by the Delhi High Court on August 20.

 The senior Congress leader is presently in the Central Bureau of Investigation’s custody.
 Both the CBI and the Enforcement Directorate are conducting inquiries in the INX Media case.

 During the proceedings, the Enforcement Directorate had told the court that it required Chidambaram’s custody as money laundering was an offence against “society and nation”.
-The agency had claimed that it had material to “show that laundering of money continued after 2009 and even today” in the INX Media case.
+The agency had said it had material to “show that laundering of money continued after 2009 and even today” in the INX Media case.
 It had said it wanted to interrogate Chidambaram in custody and without the “protective umbrella” of anticipatory bail.

 Meanwhile, the top court allowed Chidambaram to withdraw his plea against a non-bailable warrant and remand orders issued by a special CBI judge in the INX Media corruption case lodged by the CBI, PTI reported.
 On Tuesday, Solicitor General Tushar Mehta had said CBI did not want Chidambaram’s custody anymore.